diningPhilosopher64/editor-container/README.md

 ## editor-container

 ### What is this ?
-Heard for devContainers in vscode ?
+Heard of devContainers in vscode ?
 This is exactly the same idea for editors.
 I use lunarvim as my editor of choice, you'll need to make appropriate changes for your distribution of neovim.

 ### Why ?
 VSCode has become unusable for me in the recent days.
 It used to work flawlessly on my 7 year old machine, but now